duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 ### correct_waterlevel
 Input:
 - gdf: GeoDataFrame containing sonar measurement data, including depth and spatial coordinates.
-- data_dir: Path to data-folder including one "waterlevel" folder with a CSV file "waterlevel.csv" containing measured water levels. "waterlevel.scv" contains "waterlevel" in m and "date" in (DD/MM/YYYY-format)column.
-The earliest measurement must be of same day or earlier than the first sonar measurement.
-The latest measurement must be at the same day or later than latest sonar-measurement.
+- data_dir: Path to data-folder including one "waterlevel" folder with a CSV file "waterlevel.csv" containing measured water levels. "waterlevel.scv" contains "waterlevel" in m and "date" (in DD/MM/YYYY-format) column.
+The earliest measurement must be of same day or earlier than the first sonar measurements.
+The latest measurement must be at the same day or later than the latest sonar-measurements.

 Variables:
 - reference_day (optional): Reference day for depth correction (MM/DD/YYYY format), if empty, reference day gets determined automatically